 Please use this identifier to cite or link to this item:

 |Title:||Ubiquitous computing and natural interfaces for environmental information|

-|Authors:||Almeida, Manuel Diogo Cândido Pinto de|
+|Author:||Almeida, Manuel Diogo Cândido Pinto de|

 |Publisher:||FCT - UNL|

 |Abstract:||The next computing revolution‘s objective is to embed every street, building, room and object with computational power.
 Ubiquitous computing (ubicomp) will allow every object to receive and transmit information, sense its surroundings and act accordingly, be located from anywhere in the world, connect every person.
 Everyone will have the possibility to access information, despite their age, computer knowledge, literacy or physical impairment.
 It will impact the world in a profound way, empowering mankind, improving the environment, but will also create new challenges that our society, economy, health and global environment will have to overcome.
 Negative impacts have to be identified and dealt with in advance.
 Despite these concerns, environmental studies have been mostly absent from discussions on the new paradigm.
 This thesis seeks to examine ubiquitous computing, its technological emergence, raise awareness towards future impacts and explore the design of new interfaces and rich interaction modes.
 Environmental information is approached as an area which may greatly benefit from ubicomp as a way to gather, treat and disseminate it, simultaneously complying with the Aarhus convention.
 In an educational context, new media are poised to revolutionize the way we perceive, learn and interact with environmental information. cUbiq is presented as a natural interface to access that information.|

 |Description:||Dissertação apresentada na Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa para obtenção do Grau de Mestre em Engenharia do Ambiente, perfil Gestão e Sistemas Ambientais|

-|Appears in Collections:||FCT: DCEA - MA Dissertations|
+|Appears in Collections:||FCT: DCEA - Dissertações de Mestrado|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.